 - If the logs show that postbacks are indeed being sent without event attributes, double-check the postback settings in the Partner Configuration page.
 If you have not configured added attributes to be sent along with events, change the settings now.

 - If the settings are correct and postbacks are still being sent with missing attributes, contact Singular support.

-If your billing with a network is based on the number of install/event postbacks that Singular has sent to them during the period, you can download raw postback logs at Attribution > Export Logs to double-check what postbacks were sent to a partner in a certain range of dates.
+If your billing with a network is based on the number of install/event postbacks that Singular has sent to them during the period, you can double-check what postbacks were sent to a partner by downloading raw postback logs at Attribution > Export Logs.

 For general help with the Export Logs page, see the Export Logs and User-Level Data FAQ.

 For postback validation, we recommend downloading a log with the following settings:

 Be sure to filter for the value "200" in Response HTTP Code to see the postbacks successfully received by the Postback Recipient.

 Don't get confused between the Partner and Postback Recipient fields: